-However, while wearable technology continues to grow, consumers have been slow to embrace it.
-Besides the cost of the device itself, listed below are some of the challenges in the development of wearable devices and their adoption by the masses.
+The push to make wearable products smarter, lighter and more convenient brings with itself some key challenges in the design and development of wearables.
+Besides the cost of the device itself, listed below are some of the key challenges in the development of wearable devices and their adoption by the masses.

 1) Battery Life

-Battery life is one of the biggest challenges in wearable tech today.
+Battery life is one of the biggest challenges in wearable product development.
 Wearable devices require effective power management as battery space is limited.
 Therefore, in order for the devices to run for a reasonable time frame, efficient use of available battery life is key.

 For this reason (among a few others), we see most wearable devices using Bluetooth for communicating instead of Wi-Fi.
 Extensive research by Rahul Balani, a student of University of California, LA showed that in some cases, Bluetooth technology was found to use less than 3% of the energy used by Wi-Fi for performing the same tasks.